 “When you are with England and you work with the likes of Smalling or Jones, you hope that a manager comes in and grabs them, plays them, trusts and puts belief in them.
 So when David came in last season we thought that would be good news because David likes British players.

 “This season Louis van Gaal has come in.
-A great coach and someone that worked all over Europe.
+A great coach and someone who worked all over Europe.
 He’ll get them good on the ball, good defensively, in good positions to receive the ball, opening their body out and passing forward with composure.
 For Luke it’s perfect.
 The manager believes in attacking full-backs and Luke is fantastic going forward.
 Luke is powerful, quick and hugely talent.
 Then you want to get a grip on him and mould him into a world-class player.

 “Then with the likes of Smalling, Jones and Evans we still have great hopes for that penny to drop.
 If you remember for many years we had players that potentially had it.
 Darren Fletcher all of a sudden became the most important person in the team for a few seasons.
 It was like ‘wow, here we go, he’s a player now’.